 (Do try to work it out with the regular employees first.
 Innocent glitches can happen, and you would want someone else to give you that opportunity to correct it if you were in their shoes, or had an online store).

--- If no one listens to you, or deals with the matter, please report that store to the right authorities.
+If no one listens to you, or deals with the matter, please report that store to the right authorities.
 The Better Business Bureau might be one.
 You could also lodge some reports online such the the Shopper Grade, and ResellerRatings.com, and other scam forums.
-This will alert others who are careful enough to research a shop before they buy there.
+This will alert others to be careful enough to research a shop before they buy there.